Date: Sunday, 7 June 2026; 8th Annual Day.

 Why do we mark food safety?

 Safe food is key to sustaining life and promoting good health.
-Foodborne illnesses caused by bacteria, viruses, parasites, or chemical substances are usually infectious or toxic in nature.
+Foodborne illnesses caused by bacteria, viruses, parasites, or chemical substances are usually infectious or toxic.
 Every year, there are approximately 600 million cases of foodborne illnesses.
 About 420,000 people around the world die every year after eating contaminated or unsafe food.
-Of them children under 5 years of age carry 40% of the foodborne disease burden, with 125,000 deaths per year.
+Of them, children under 5 years of age carry 40% of the foodborne disease burden, with 125,000 deaths per year.
 Therefore, unsafe food is a threat to human health and economic prosperity, disproportionally affecting vulnerable and marginalized people, especially women and children, populations affected by conflict, and migrants.

 Annual theme in recent years: